bolt/docs/docs/contenttypes/taxonomies.md

   ...
   listing_template: category.twig
 ```
 Notice the `listing_template` key added above.
-Same as you can decide the number of records to be shown within this taxonomy page
+Similarly,  you can decide the number of records to be shown within this taxonomy page.

 ```
   listing_records: 4
 ```